-As an essential service, Maple Leaf Foods is focused on protecting the health and well-being of its people, maintaining business continuity, and broadening its social outreach.
-To manage through this unprecedented environment, the Company has taken a number of measures in its business and operating practices that include heightened safety policies and procedures, as well as close communication and collaboration with public health authorities, including hosting on-site vaccination clinics.
-The measures enacted to protect the health and safety of employees have increased the Company's cost structure due to higher labour, personal protective equipment, sanitation and other expenses associated with the pandemic.
-Since 2021, continuing COVID-19 structural costs have been incorporated in the Company's operating plans.
+As an essential service, Maple Leaf Foods Inc. is focused on protecting the health and well-being of its people, maintaining business continuity and broadening its social outreach.
+To manage through this unprecedented environment, the Company has taken a number of measures in its business and operating practices that include heightened safety policies and procedures, adopting a vaccination mandate for all employees and contractors, and close communication and collaboration with public health authorities, including hosting on-site vaccination clinics in 2021 and influenza clinics in 2022.

 Overall, the Company believes its proactive and comprehensive efforts have, and should continue to mitigate adverse operational impacts.
-In addition to adopting and implementing a rigorous pandemic playbook, the Company was also able to leverage its prior investments in robust digital platforms and innovation to shift how work is performed, including facilitating remote work where possible.
-As the COVID-19 situation evolves, Maple Leaf Foods will continue to adapt and adopt best practices that prioritize the health and safety of its employees and the stability of the food supply, including adopting a vaccination mandate in 2022.
+As the post-pandemic situation evolves, Maple Leaf Foods will continue to adapt and adopt best practices that prioritize the health and safety of its employees and the stability of the food supply.
 As part of Maple Leaf Foods' broader social responsibility since the pandemic began, the Company has provided extensive support to front-line staff, emergency food relief efforts and health care providers.